Project Management Software

 Effective project management begins with a well-thought-out intake process.
 You need to be able to manage requests in one place - no more work assignments delivered via email, sticky notes, or in meetings.
 Once you have the ability to see all the work that's coming in, you'll be able to accept the right work, prioritize and assign tasks correctly, and keep your team focused on the most important work.

 No company's wallet or talent pool is infinite.
 At some point, you'll need a way of balancing project timelines and budget with limited resources.
 This requires you to be able to see what people are working on and quickly assess when they'll be able to take on more work.
 Evaluating projects and breaking them down into manageable pieces is the first step, but you also need real-time visibility into task turnaround times.

 This will help you address the issues that cause gaps between planned vs actual hours.
 With this information, you'll be able to make smart resource management decisions that have a positive impact on your organization.

 The modern enterprise needs more than a tool that just logs tickets.
 Project management software allows you to organize your work in a way that aligns to business goals.
 Building hierarchies like programs and portfolios gives you visibility into the status of work happening across your team, leaving you more time to deliver true value.

-project management with Workfront
+Project management with Workfront

-The right software empowers you and your team to do your best work.
+The right project management software empowers you and your team to do your best work.
 Workfront's project management software helps you balance expectations with aggressive goals.
 Your team is able to get more done, without sacrificing quality or running themselves into the ground.